-Blue Tomato-On July 4, 2012, we acquired 100% of the outstanding stock of Blue Tomato for cash consideration of 59.5 million Euros (\$74.8 million).
-Blue Tomato is a leading European multi-channel retailer for board sports and related apparel and footwear and the acquisition allows us to enter into the European marketplace.
-In addition, there is the possibility of future incentive payments to the sellers and certain employees of Blue Tomato in an aggregate amount of up to 22.1 million Euros (\$29.6 million, using the exchange rate as of August 2, 2014) to the extent that certain financial metrics are met for the fiscal year ending April 30, 2015 and the sellers and certain employees remain employed with Blue Tomato through April 30, 2015.
-Of the 22.1 million Euros future incentive payments, 17.1 million Euros (\$22.9 million) is payable in cash, while 5.0 million Euros (\$6.7 million) is payable in shares of our common stock.
-We account for the estimated future incentive payments as compensation expense, which is included in selling, general and administrative expense on the condensed consolidated statements of income, and recognize this amount ratably over the term of service through April 2015.
-At August 2, 2014, we estimated we will not be obligated for future incentive payments.
-For the three and six months ended August 3, 2013, we recorded an expense for future incentive payments of \$1.0 million and \$2.1 million based on our previous estimates.
+Blue Tomato-On July 4, 2012, we acquired 100% of the outstanding stock of Blue Tomato for cash consideration of 59.5 million Euros (\$74.8 million, using the exchange rate as of July 4, 2012).
+Blue Tomato is a leading European multi-channel retailer for board sports and related apparel and footwear and the acquisition allowed us to enter into the European marketplace.

+In addition, there was the possibility of future incentive payments to the sellers and certain employees of Blue Tomato in an aggregate amount of up to 22.1 million Euros (\$24.8 million, using the exchange rate as of May 2, 2015) to the extent that certain financial metrics are met related to (i) the obtainment of certain EBITDA performance of Blue Tomato for the twelve months ended April 30, 2015 and (ii) the opening and performance of certain defined incremental stores in the European market by April 30, 2015.
+We account for the estimated future incentive payments as compensation expense, which is included in selling, general and administrative expense on the consolidated statements of income, and recognized this amount ratably over the term of service through April 2015.

+At May 2, 2015, we determined that Blue Tomato achieved the metrics related to the opening and performance of certain defined incremental stores, subject to the review of Blue Tomato audited financial statements pursuant to the terms of the agreement; and we will be obligated to pay 6.0 million Euros (\$6.8 million, using the exchange rate as of May 2, 2015) for future incentive payments of which 3.0 million Euros (\$3.4 million, using the exchange rate as of May 2, 2015) will be payable in cash and 3.0 million Euros (\$3.4 million, using the exchange rate as of May 2, 2015) will be payable in 0.1 million shares of our common stock.
+For the three months ended May 2, 2015, we recorded an expense of future incentive payments of \$0.6 million.
+For the three months ended May 3, 2014, we estimated that we would not be obligated for future incentive payments and recorded no expense related to the future incentive payments.